francoisledroff/chezlesbarbus/BigTalk.en.md

 `RPE` ok, if you recall AppFuse you've been doing this/java for too long - time to change job or even retire.

-`slide-13` Yo JHipster
+Yo
 ---
 `FLD` on the contrary, if you re one of the cool kids, you surely know js + yeoman, based on it, fire with yo jhiptser + choose

-`slide-14` JHipster homepage
----

 `FLD` end up with sleak stack, both lean and up to date, using springboot on the server side + angular on client

-`RPE` Cool, with that, you might get some girls, but about security features ?
+`RPE` Cool, with that, we might get lucky.

+But you told them we were Java guys, right, tell me abuut the security features built on top of Java in there  ?

-`slide-15` Spring Security
+Spring Security
 ---

 `FLD` actually, what was appealing to me was the spring sec plumbering coming with it.